Nine (Blink-182 album)

-Although Nine is sequentially Blink-182's eighth studio album, Hoppus and Barker decided to consider it their ninth by retroactively counting the band's 1994 demo, Buddha, as their first.
+Although Nine is sequentially Blink-182's eighth studio album, Hoppus and Barker consider it their ninth by retroactively counting the band's 1994 demo, Buddha, as their first.
 Hoppus also cited the significance of the number 9 as "the number of universal love, and the number of Uranus."
 The color wash album cover was painted by graffiti artist RISK.
 Much of the album's lyricism is dark in nature and was informed by world events, as well as Hoppus' battle with depression.
 Musically, the album augments the band's pop-punk sound with hip hop-inspired programming as well as electronics.
 For Nine, the trio moved from independent service BMG to major label Columbia.